aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/adjusting-barcode-appearance/_index.md

 Below, the available barcode sizing modes are described in detail along with barcode examples and code snippets.

 ### AutoSizeMode.None
 As mentioned previously, when the *None* mode is set, the size of the generated barcode image is based on various parameters while the values of width and height are not taken into consideration.
 The main parameter used to define barcode size is the [*XDimension*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters/properties/xdimension) property.
 It specifies the minimum size value of bars for 1D barcodes or cells for 2D ones.
 Then, this value is used to calculate most of the other parameters.
+Barcode symbologies usually specify the minimum value (*XDimension*) to ensure compatibility between scanning and printing equipment used in open systems (barcode labels need to be readable by scanners used in different companies). *X-Dimension* determines the density of a symbology.
+This parameter defines the amount of information that can be stored in a barcode.
+When *X-Dimension* is small, the area required to display each character in a barcode label is less compared with the case when *X-Dimension* is large; thus a barcode can store more information per linear inch and is considered to be of a higher density.
+Otherwise, increasing the width of the narrowest element (*X-Dimension*) enlarges the space required for each character and reduces the number of characters per inch.

 The barcode image provided below has been created in the *None* mode.

 <p align="center"><img src="AutoSizeModeNone.png"></p>